 | every 1m

-Pub/Sub automatically acknowledges the messages that don't match a filter.
-You can monitor the number, size, and cost of these messages.
+If you configure a filter on a subscription, Pub/Sub automatically acknowledges messages that don't match the filter.
+You can monitor this auto-acknowledgement.

-To monitor the number of messages that don't match a filter, use the
+To monitor the rate of auto-acked messages that don't match the filter, use the

 subscription/ack_message_count